fahimh1/Recepies/README.md

 # Recepies

+**Reqirments**
+Needs to have the folders that are in the repositories

 It’s a program by which a user can read, create and delete recipes from a database.
 Before you start, you need to create a folder directory in